Pharmacy Professional Services

 The Government of Saskatchewan is expanding the ability of pharmacists to offer more care for patients.
 Upon completion of training, pharmacists will be able to test and treat for strep throat and ear infections.

-Ten pharmacies will be selected to take part in a pilot project to conduct sore throat assessments, rapid testing for strep throat and assessments for ear infections, while another 50 sites will be chosen to offer ear infection assessments only.
+Eleven pharmacies have been selected to take part in a pilot project to conduct sore throat assessments, rapid testing for strep throat and assessments for ear infections, while another 50 sites will be chosen to offer ear infection assessments only.
+A total of 50 pharmacies will be participating in the this pilot.

-Once training has been completed, the selected pharmacies are expected to offer these expanded scope services starting in December 2024.
+Once training has been completed, the selected pharmacies are expected to offer these expanded scope services starting in early 2025.

 Questions and Answers